cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 ## Robism

-### TTO "Triangle They Out" a Rob-ism
-"Triangle They Out" often followed by Git!!!

-*Sara's Interpretation*
-"Triangle, tight stop guys just got shaken out".
-Now is the time to look to get in.

-Why I don't use the term TTO & prefer to use these vernacular's instead.
-1 - top or bottom of tri - good time to start looking for a reversal
-1. corrective activity - don't want to take the countertrend trade because you are fighting time frame continuity

-NOTE: When playing the monthly or higher timeframes you don't always want to take the first entry.

-Also when in taking Monthly or Weekly plays time frame continuity is all green then don't short, look at it and treat the 2D  on the lower timeframes as corrective activities or a pull back.

 ### Inside 60s the flavour

 * When Rob says **Inside 60s the flavour** that means we have a high concentration of Inside 60s that all start to break in the same direction its called a simultaneous break.